-The Employer will seek information about unspent criminal convictions.
-For some roles, the Employer is also obliged to seek information about spent criminal convictions and offences.
-The Employer seeks this information because it is necessary for it to carry out its obligations and exercise specific rights in relation to employment.
+For some roles, the Employer is obliged to seek information about criminal convictions and offences.
+Where the Employer seeks this information, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to employment.